hpcleuven/VscDocumentation/source/leuven/lecturer_s_procedure_to_request_student_accounts_ku_leuven_uhasselt.rst

    where ``project_name`` refers to the project created by the lecturer for the purpose of the course, and the ``<reservation_name>`` refers to an existing reservation on the system for the spcific course.
+   The reservation name can also be passed as a parameter in the OpenOnDemand form.

 #.
 In case your workflow requires extra access to the cluster with other applications (such as NX,